Foundry: Distilling 3D Foundation Models for the Edge: Experimental Results

 \subsection{Ablation Study}

 We conduct architectural variations as ablations to isolate the contributions of key architectural components.
 Other key points are discussed in \cref{sec:validate_fmd,sec:validate_supertokens}. \cref{tab:ablations} compares several architectural alternatives.
-Replacing the hard $\argmax$ assignment with soft attention slightly decreases the reconstruction loss (0.101$\rightarrow$0.095).
-Introducing QKV biases or CAU layer normalization yields similarly marginal changes, indicating that the design is robust to small architectural perturbations.
-Unfreezing the student during distillation reduces the loss from 0.1006 to 0.0736.
+Replacing the hard $\argmax$ assignment with soft attention slightly increases the reconstruction loss (0.0736 $\rightarrow$ 0.0787).
+Introducing QKV biases or CAU layer normalization yields similarly marginal increases in the loss, justifying our simpler, more streamlined architectural design.
+Unfreezing the student during distillation, however, reduces the loss from 0.1006 to 0.0736.
 This clearly shows that allowing the student to learn enables it to process compressed information more effectively and demonstrates once again that the compressive learning objective that has been put in place is sufficient.